 (8) Acknowledgments, cited archival sources and notes at the end of the text are written only in the language of the main text of the manuscript.

 (9) The references should be cited in Roman script.
 If there are sources in Cyrillic script, they (authors, titles and sources) should be presented in Roman script – with translation or by transliteration.
 In such case, the original language is pointed at the end of reference in square brackets.

 (10) The list of references should include sources that can be checked easily by the referees and by the readers as well.
 The marginal sources without broad visibility should not be included in the list of references.
 Nevertheless, if such sources are necessary to be cited, they should appear in the list of notes, together with additional explanations or marginal sources for which it is considered that their presence in the main text would burden it unnecessarily.
 The position of notes within the text should be marked by Arabic numerals as superscripts.

-(11) The cited literature should be presented in the list of references in accordance with BDS ISO 690-2021 standard (Harvard System).
+(11) The cited literature should be presented in the list of references in accordance with ISO 690-2021 standard (Harvard Style).

 The reference includes: author’s name, year of publication, article’s title, journal’s name (in Italics), volume (in Bold), issue (in brackets), pages, journal ISSN (if any).

 ZLATEVA, A., 2019.
 Reflecting the Level of Social Adaptation in the Drawings of Children Aged 6 – 7.
 Pedagogika-Pedagogy, vol. 91, no. 5, pp. 687 – 695.
 ISSN 1314-8540.

 Such a source is cited in the text as: (Zlateva 2019).
 If it is necessary to indicate a specific page (e.g. p.
 689), it is indicated as follows: (Zlateva 2019, p.
 689).

 Online periodicals article: